tusc/wireguard-kmod/README.md

 ## Surviving Reboots
 **Please Note: you will need to run setup_wireguard.sh whenever the UDM is rebooted as the symlinks have to be recreated.**

-* For the UDM or UDM Pro, Boostchicken has a package that can be installed to automatically run the wireguard script anytime the router is rebooted.
+* For the UnifiOS 1.x, Boostchicken has a package that can be installed to automatically run the wireguard script anytime the router is rebooted.
 Just follow the instructions [here](https://github.com/boostchicken/udm-utilities/tree/master/on-boot-script) and drop the **setup_wireguard.sh** script into the /mnt/data/on_boot.d directory when finished.
-* For the UDM-SE or UDR, create a systemd boot service to run the setup script at boot by running the following commands:
+* For the UnifiOS 2.x, you can either use boostchicken's boot package and throw **setup_wireguard.sh** into `/data/on_boot.d`, or you can natively create a systemd boot service to run the setup script at boot by running the following commands:
 	```sh
 	curl -Lo /etc/systemd/system/setup-wireguard.service https://raw.githubusercontent.com/tusc/wireguard-kmod/main/src/boot/setup-wireguard.service
 	systemctl daemon-reload